Henry Slade (medium): Biography

 Johann Karl Friedrich Zöllner, Professor of Physics and Astronomy at the University of Leipzig conducted several controlled experiments, using Slade, to evaluate his claims of paranormal ability in 1877.
 Slade failed some of the tests carried out under controlled conditions but still succeeded in fooling Zöllner in several other attempts.
+Zöllner was convinced in Slade's supernatural abilities and wrote his book Transcendental Physics based on his observations of Slade.
 Hereward Carrington in his book The Physical Phenomena of Spiritualism (1907) revealed the fraudulent methods (with diagrams of the rope tricks) that Slade used in the Zöllner experiments.
+Other notable people who Slade successfully fooled include William Fletcher Barrett and Alfred Russel Wallace.
+Wallace believed in Slade's abilities despite knowing that they had been debunked by the magician John Nevil Maskelyne in court.

 In 1882 in Belleville séance sitters caught Slade making "spirit" raps against the rung of his chair, using his foot to move a slate, writing "spirit" messages and substituting slates.
 He was also exposed as a fraud in 1885 by the Seybert Commission as it was discovered that the slates had prepared messages on them.
+In 1886-1887, Richard Hodgson and S. J. Davey also exposed slate writing as fraudulent, which contributed to its decline as a spiritualist method.

 The magician David Abbott in his book Behind the Scenes with the Mediums (1908) revealed that Slade would also use his toes for writing messages on slates.

-Slade died on September 8, 1905 at a sanatorium in Belding, Michigan.
+Slade died on September 8, 1905, at a sanatorium in Belding, Michigan.
+He was buried at Riverside Cemetery in Albion.

 Confession

 The magician Harry Houdini met the ex-medium Remigius Weiss in Philadelphia who had testified to the Seybert Commission that Slade's methods were fraudulent.
 According to Houdini he had given him the "best expose ever written of Slade's slate writings."
-Weiss also obtained a signed confession from Slade that all his spiritualist manifestations were deceptions performed through tricks and this confession was reproduced by Houdini in his book A Magician Among the Spirits (first published, 1924).
+Weiss also obtained a signed confession from Slade that all his spiritualist manifestations were deceptions performed through tricks and this confession was reproduced by Houdini in his book A Magician Among the Spirits (first published 1924).